Plot twist ideas can help you transform a story from boring to interesting. Discover some books worth exploring.

 Another good plot twist is to have your main character reveal some unknown fear previously unknown to the reader.
 When the fear gets exposed, it becomes clear how that fear drove the actions up until that point.

 This plot twist works well if the fear comes at a pivotal point in the story.
 For example, the writer could set up a scenario where the main characters need to jump out of an airplane with parachutes on, only to find out that one main character suffers a debilitating fear of heights, making this action nearly impossible.
+Paula Hawkins successfully played on fear of the unknown in one of the best plot twist books of recent years: Girl on a Train.

 4. A Blocked Passage